 Visiting this park is a very unique experience for all nature and hiking lovers.
 Words really can’t describe how beautiful this place is!

-This Fort is a reproduction of the original that was built in the same grounds in 1836.
-It was later on set on fire by a small group of Seminoles.
+This Fort is a reproduction of the original that was built on the same grounds in 1836.
+It was later set on fire by a small group of Seminoles.

-We haven’t yet been able to make it to Fort Foster, but we plan to.
-But if you travel to Hillsborough, don’t leave without visiting the Interpretive Center!
+I haven’t yet been able to make it to Fort Foster, but I certainly do plan to at some point.
+And when you do make a trip to Hillsborough River State Park, don’t leave without visiting the Interpretive Center!

-Tours to Fort Foster only take place on a weekly basis, every Thursday at 10:30 am.
+Note: Tours to Fort Foster only take place every week, every Thursday at 10:30 am.

 Plan your visit